Lavicola/Nepflow/README.md

 ### Rough Overview of Components
 ![components](https://github.com/Lavicola/Nepflow/blob/master/MainComponents.png)

 I am Fan of modularity and therefore I always try to realize this.
 In Nepflow I am thinking roughly of four different Components:
 - UserManagement
-- NepenthesManagement, which is used in order to add new Clones/Nepenthes to the Application
+- NepenthesManagement, which is used(provides functionality) in order to add new Clones/Labels to the Application
-- GrowListManagement, which realized the functionallity to add different types of Clones to a specific User and therefore needs to access information of both Components
+- GrowlistManagement, which realizes the functionallity to add different types of Clones to a specific User and therefore needs to access information of both Components (UserManagement and NepenthesManagement)
 - PollenExhcnange, which will realize the functionallity for Trades.
 This Components needs to access GrowlistManagement and UserManagement.
+- later: ChatComponent: Will use Ids of Trades and Users in order to provide a Chat for every accepted Trade (since it only needs Ids and no real knowledge of Models I will realize it in the future as a small microservice with a document store e.g. MongoDB

 ### Example of GrowlistManagement as a Graph
 ![components](https://github.com/Lavicola/Nepflow/blob/master/exampleGrowlist.PNG)
-The yellow Nodes represent an instance of a specific Clone.
+The yellow Nodes represent an instance(specimen) of a specific Clone.